Rethinking Mental Health for Remote Working

-Many people feel that their business is vulnerable, and it’s understandable that this feeling can snowball into feeling defeated, or downright depressed.
+While adjusting to working remotely, and the challenges that brings, many people feel that their business is vulnerable.
+It’s understandable that this state of mind can snowball into feeling defeated, or downright depressed.
 How do you stop worrying about these things you can’t control or plan for?

-Making small changes in our lives can help us feel more comfortable with uncertainty and build resiliency.
-This article provides tips on the skills needed to take on life’s challenges easily—and come out healthier on the other side.
+The best way to handle uncertain situations is to take action.
+Making small changes in our lives can help us feel comfortable with uncertainty and build resilience.
+This article provides tips on the skills needed to take on life’s current challenges — at a safe distance.
 Read on for advice on how to maintain balance and perspective to focus on what’s important: you.

 When you’re self-employed, you are at the whim of uncontrollable factors that can affect how your business operates.
-Economic conditions, shifts in consumer behavior, erratic workloads, and illness affects everyone—no matter which field you are working in.
+Economic conditions, shifts in consumer behavior, erratic workloads, and challenges at challenging family situations affect everyone — no matter which field you are working in.
 On top of that, factor in things like isolation, balancing the books, and fear of failure.
 All are things that can manifest as depression, stress, or any other type of mental health issue.

-Speaking to startups.co.uk, Claire Gamble, the Managing Director of Unhooked Communications, recommends business professionals take good care of their mental wellbeing.
+Speaking to Startups Managing Director of Unhooked Communications Claire Gamble recommends business professionals take good care of their mental wellbeing.

 “You have to have a lot of resilience running your own business, and looking after your mental health is paramount for this.
 Anxiety and depression are sadly all too common amongst business owners.
 These feelings can start to manifest themselves in different ways, such as losing motivation, procrastinating, making risky decisions, and not looking after yourself.”

 There might be days where you feel like throwing in the towel.
-In these moments, remember that most people are exposed to the same knocks as you.
+In these moments, remember, right now, most people in business are exposed to the same knocks as you.
 People just differ in their ability to cope with “not knowing”.
 Fortunately, there are options to address these feelings.
 Writing for the New Scientist, science journalist Helen Thomson suggests that, “our discomfort with the unknown can be manipulated, so we can learn how to boost our resilience.”

 But how do you go about that?